Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 In the context of MDM, metadata requires analysis to check for consistency across systems.
 Different teams and systems likely use other terms or values for the same things.
 It's important to align these things to create a shared language for the organisation.

-The easiest solution is to add all the different, relevant metadata to the Master Data entity, so they can all be accessed in different systems.
+The easiest solution is to add all the different, relevant metadata to the Master Data entity so that other systems can access the metadata.
 Then train departmental leaders in the correct terms.
-This should include Comments, Versions, Updates and Editors wherever possible, so its easy to see who worked with something last, or when something changes or was updated.
+To allow a colleague to understand who last worked with an entity, what happened to the entity and whether it is live or stale, Metadata should include Comments, Versions, Updates and Editors.

 Consider what Master Data Metadata is relevant outside of the source system.
 Sometimes, there is no actual use outside the source, so leave it there.